Statistical Discrimination in Ratings-Guided Markets: Introduction

-Most importantly, it is not clear that social learning mechanisms at the heart of these platforms work fairly and unbiasedly to mitigate discrimination.
-At a high level, social learning involves a feedback of two processes: (1) \emph{the sampling of data (or experience)} and (2) \emph{the informing (or recommending) of user decisions}.
-The latter process is fair or unbiased, or one can at least guarantee it to be so---in keeping with the recent call for algorithmic fairness.
-However, the former process is neither random nor unbiased.
-Data is sampled when transaction occurs, and this process is dictated by the economic interests of parties: users seek reliable, trust-worthy, high-value partners with favorable ratings, not random or representative ones---a far cry from the idealized notion of statistical sampling.
-Without a deeper understanding of this feedback process, particularly the selective nature of sampling, one cannot truly understand the fairness of social learning and its implications for discrimination.
+However, it is not self-evident that more information and more social learning always bring less discrimination.
+Crucially, it is unclear whether the social learning mechanisms inherent to these marketplaces operate in a way that reduces discrimination.
+In essence, social learning involves feedback between two processes: (1) \emph{data sampling (or experience gathering)} and (2) \emph{informing (or recommending) user decisions.} The latter process can be designed to be fair and unbiased, in keeping with the recent emphasis on algorithmic fairness.
+However, the former process is inherently non-random and potentially biased.
+Data sampling occurs when transactions take place, driven by the economic interests of the parties involved.
+Users naturally seek high-value partners with positive ratings, not random or representative ones.
+Without understanding the nature of selective sampling induced by market forces, one cannot truly understand the fairness of social learning and its implications for discrimination.

-The purpose of the current paper is to build a model of social learning that accounts for this feedback process and investigate its implications for statistical discrimination.
-Specifically, we study the possibility of, and the extent to, which social learning through ratings can ameliorate or exacerbate statistical discrimination of social groups.
+This paper develops a model of social learning that incorporates this feedback process to examine its implications for statistical discrimination.
+We specifically investigate whether and to what extent social learning through ratings can alleviate or exacerbate discrimination.

-Our model features directed search/matching between two sides, (masses of long-lived) buyers and sellers, guided by user-contributed ratings.
-Each seller is indexed by her social group identity $j=1,2$ and her productive type, $H$ (``high'') or $L$ (``low''): a seller's group identity is unchanging, but her productive type changes over time, according to a continuous time Markov chain.
-The group identity is payoff irrelevant since it has no effect on sellers' productive types.
-Buyers seek to match and trade with sellers; the surplus generated from trade is higher if the seller is of high type rather than a low type.
+Our model features directed search/matching between two sides, buyers and sellers, guided by user-contributed ratings.
+Each seller is indexed by her social group identity $\ell=1,2$ and her productivity type, $H$ (``high'') or $L$ (``low'').
+While a seller's group identity remains constant, their productivity can change over time according to a continuous-time Markov process.
+Importantly, group identity is assumed to be independent of a seller's productivity.
+Buyers aim to match and trade with sellers, and the surplus generated from trade is higher when the seller is of type $H$ than type $L$.